janelia-flyem/libdvid-cpp/README.md

 and DVIDServerService.h.

-*(Note: To use this library in a multi-threaded environment, instantiate a new service variable for each thread)*
+*(Note: To use this library in a multi-threaded environment, instantiate a new service variable for each thread.
+Also, GET and POST requests should involve less bytes than INT_MAX.
+If bigger requests are needed, the request should be divided into multiple calls)*

 ## Testing the Package
 libdvid contains unit tests under *tests/* and load tests under *load_tests/*.